Georges034302/scb-akkodis-course/session7/aws_azure/aws-azure-migrate.md

    - Continue past the certificate warning (self-signed).
    - Paste the **Project Key** generated in Step 3.
    - Click **Login** and sign in with your **Azure account** that has access to the project.
-   - ensure the VM date aligns with your time zone (otherwise adjust date/time)
+   - Ensure the VM date/time is correct for your time zone.
 2. Wait until the UI shows the appliance is **Registered**/**Connected** to your Azure Migrate project.
 3. **If Azure sign-in fails** (common causes):
    - Ensure the PowerShell/browser session is on the **VM** (not your local PC).